Chapter 6: Physics Programming — Forces, Torque, and Applied Math

 Exercise: The Flying Saucer

-Let's put everything together with a complete mini-project: a hovering saucer that the player controls with WASD, moving by applying forces and rotating toward its direction of movement.
+A hovering saucer controlled with WASD, moving by applying forces and rotating toward its direction of movement.

 using UnityEngine;